 We started by weighing each of these models on our own scale to provide you with an accurate weight spec.
 Then we skied — a lot.

-Even with the dry California winter, we had in '14/'15 the ladies of our team tallied a combined 300 days on our test models that year and about 100 days combined in '15/'16, with the five additions to the review.
+Even with the dry California winter we had in '14/'15, the ladies of our team tallied a combined 300 days on our test models that year and about 100 days combined in '15/'16, with the five additions to the review.
 We got lucky in '16/'17 with mega-dumps, so we could try them out in deep and variable conditions.
 Again in '17/'18, we had some excellent early season storms and a decent base on which to feel things out.
 Once again, for '18/'19, we lucked out with a big five feet at Thanksgiving that gave us a ton of variable snow to ski in order to produce the review for the Christmas buying season.
-We went out in all conditions, from icy hard-packed snow and death cookies to slushy spring conditions, from perfect morning groomers to late afternoon bumps, as well as two-foot powder days — both light champagne and Sierra Cement.
+Later that season we received fabulous spring conditions and fresh dumps in order to add in new skis to the bunch.
+Spring made things trickier for us, as we had already begun testing a couple of skis when the pandemic hit and resorts were closed.
+We hit the slopes immediately upon opening on Nov 13 and were able to complete testing of the new group of skis in all conditions, thanks to both manmade snow-makers at Mammoth and a couple of December storms.
+We went out in all conditions over the course of these many seasons, from icy hard-packed snow and death cookies to slushy spring mush, from perfect morning groomers to late afternoon bumps, as well as two-foot powder days — both light champagne and Sierra Cement.